voiceflow/example-integration-whatsapp/README.md

 And click on **Verify and save**
 <br><br>
-If everything is fine, the previous window should close and your webhook set up.
+If everything is fine, the previous window should close and your webhook ready.
 <br><br>
 ![webhook setup](/doc/webhook-setup.png)<br><br>